-- Check the insurance conditions and its coverage.
-Commercial insurance normally adds costs around additional 50CNY/day.
+- Check the insurance conditions and their coverage.
+Commercial insurance normally adds costs around an additional 50CNY/day.

-- Yearly check has been done and correct owner on the documents.
+- The yearly check has been done, and the correct owner is on the documents.

 - Return policy overall.
-Some few rentals might have the rent and drop policy.
+Some rentals might have a rent-and-drop policy.

-- Which are not included in the motor-home, are different than other countries.
-The renting company do not supply these unless you request, which include but not limited like:
+- Which are not included in the motor-home are different than other countries.
+The renting company does not supply these unless you request, which include but are not limited like:

 - Bed sheets, cooking ware, gas bottle, external generator, cables for external electrical connection.
 Water hose and connectors.

-- Even to check if the water tank is full, in general in China the water tank holds 140 liters.
+- Even to check if the water tank is full, the standard size seems to be a tank with 140 liters.

-- The RV is normally equipped with A/C, but will need external power or a generator.
+- The RV is normally equipped with A/C but will need external power or a generator.
 It can be run shortly with batteries.
-A/C can be used for cooling and some A/C units can also used for heating.
+A/C can be used for cooling, and some A/C units can also be used for heating.

-- Electrical sockets, three standards exists.
+- For electrical sockets, three standards exist.
 Please check the picture.

-- Heating is usually done using a diesel heater (Webasto or similar) in wintertime, verify if your RV have it in case of travelling in cold area.
+- Heating is usually done using a diesel heater (Webasto or similar) in wintertime, verify if your RV has it in case of traveling in a cold area.

-- External generator or fuel tank will be difficult to fill at gas station.
+- External generators or fuel tanks will be difficult to fill at the gas station.

-- You will need a letter from PSB or Chinese ID and they will still refuse to fill it in many places.
-Internal generators is not a problem
+- You will need a letter from PSB or a Chinese ID, and they will still refuse to fill it in many places.
+Internal generators are not a problem

-- Gas bottles, if taking a ferry no size gas bottles allowed.
+- Gas bottles, if taking a ferry, no-size gas bottles are allowed.

-- Remember to verify that the province you are traveling to allows 10kg gas bottles as it is prohibited in some places.
+- Remember to verify that the province you are traveling to allows 10kg gas bottles, which is prohibited in some places.

-- Remember to bring your passport with the valid visa.
-If you have recently changed passport, bring the old one with you, as exit and entry stamps needs to be verified.
-Have copies of documents in mobile or as paper.
+- Remember to bring your passport with a valid visa.
+If you have recently changed your passport, bring the old one with you, as exit and entry stamps need to be verified.
+Have copies of documents on mobile or paper ones.

 - Chinese driving license, minimum grade C1.

-- I dont have the official information but this could be found in news
+- I don’t have the official information, but this could be found in the news

-- Most of the campsites we have visited have been friendly and they have been able to make the registration to PSB (Public Security Bureau).
-There is some exemption and the reasons mostly dont fill in the form to police or unsure of the law regarding foreigners.
+- Most of the campsites we have visited have been friendly, and they have been able to make the registration to PSB (Public Security Bureau).
+There is some exemption, and the reasons most don’t fill in the form to the police or are unsure of the law regarding foreigners.

 - Check routes with campsites.
-Problem is there is limited information on the internet and English sites are almost none.
-Sometimes when not able to reach destination in time, we stayed overnight at large Service Stations along the highway (south part of China).
-Good point is that those are normally open 24/7 with restaurants, public toilets and security.
+The problem is limited internet information, and English sites are almost none.
+Sometimes when unable to reach our destination in time, we stayed overnight at large Service Stations along the highway (south part of China).
+The good point is that those are normally open 24/7 with restaurants, public toilets, and security.

-- Exemption to this was during our road trip to Inner Mongolia, more north we drove, the quality of the stations went down and would not like to stay overnight in one of those.
+- Exemption to this was during our road trip to Inner Mongolia, the more north we drove, the quality of the stations went down, and we would not like to stay overnight in one of those.

-- In China boon-docking is not recommended.
-There is seldom parking ares that are suitable and safety concern needs to be taken in to account.
-Check a place with many persons.
+- In China, boondocking is not recommended.
+There are seldom suitable parking areas, and safety concerns must be considered.
+Check a place with many people.

-pedestrians, non-motorized vehicles, motor vehicles, and cars, the cars need to
+pedestrians, non-motorized vehicles, motor vehicles, and cars, the cars must

 bear most of the responsibility unless the other party violates the traffic